informatici/openhospital/oh-bundle/OH-README.md

 ```
 ### Manual config

-It is also possibile to manually adapt the configuration files and set the script so they are not regenerated and overwritten:
+It is possibile to set the MANUAL_CONFIG option to "on" to keep the OH configuration files, so they are not regenerated and overwritten at every startup.
+This is useful for production environment where the configuration is fixed.

 ```
 ############## Script startup configuration - change at your own risk :-) ##############